MidAmerican Energy Foundation

 Community Enhancement – Supporting public spaces for learning and connection, including parks, recreation facilities, community buildings, and civic infrastructure projects.

-Arts and Culture – Celebrating the diverse heritage and artistic expression of customers through support for performing arts, museums, cultural programs, and heritage preservation.
+Arts and Culture – Celebrating the diverse heritage and artistic expression of customers through support for performing arts, museums, cultural programmes, and heritage preservation.

-Environmental Respect – Advancing clean energy initiatives, tree planting programs (Trees Please! grants), and green community projects.
+Environmental Respect – Advancing clean energy initiatives, tree planting programmes (Trees Please! grants), and green community projects.

-Education/STEM – Supporting student development, financial literacy programs, leadership development, university programs (particularly engineering and technical teams), and K-12 educational initiatives.
+Education/STEM – Supporting student development, financial literacy programmes, leadership development, university programmes (particularly engineering and technical teams), and K-12 educational initiatives.

-Safety – Backing first responders, fire departments, emergency services, and programs making sports and recreation accessible for people of all abilities.
+Safety – Backing first responders, fire departments, emergency services, and programmes making sports and recreation accessible for people of all abilities.

 What They Don't Fund